skrattaren/apf.rst/apf.rst

   for p.
 158 of "`Feet of Clay`_".

-  There are similarities between Tacticus' book, as expounded later in "Jingo_", and "`The Art of War`_" by the Chinese general Sun Tzu.
+  There are similarities between Tacticus' book, as expounded later in "Jingo_", and **The Art of War** by the Chinese general Sun Tzu.

 + [p.
-142] "'"`It is always useful to face an enemy who is prepared to die for his country`_",' he read. '"`This means that both you and he have exactly the same aim in mind`_".'"
+142] "'*It is always useful to face an enemy who is prepared to die for his country*,' he read. '*This means that both you and he have exactly the same aim in mind*.'"

   General Patton, addressing his troops in 1942: "No bastard ever won a war by dying for his country.
 He won it by making the other poor dumb bastard